-During the years 2007-2009, the number of Indian students coming to Australia to study grew exponentially.
-The numbers have come down during 2010 and 2011 as may be seen from the data given below:
+During the years 2013-2016, the number of Indian students coming to Australia to study grew exponentially.
+The numbers from the data given below:

-- As at year-to-date (YTD) March 2012, there were 351,878 enrolments by full-fee paying international students in Australia on a student visa.
-This represents an 8.5 per cent decline on the same period in 2010.
+- As at year-to-date (YTD) March 2016, there were 51809 enrolments by full-fee paying international students in Australia on a student visa.

 - India continues to be the second-largest source country for international student enrolments in Australia.

 - Total Indian student enrolments as at YTD March 2016 for all sectors was 51809 compared to 46007 at the same time in 2015

 - Higher Ed. is the largest sector for Indian students with 32336 enrolments, followed by VET with 16944, ELICOS with 2159, other (Non-Award Courses) with 193 and Schools with 177 as per 2016 records.